Welcome to the

 Little Claybelt Homesteaders Museum

-Little Claybelt Homesteaders Museum opened with the Dairy Day June 10, 2014.
-The work recording our area's past continues with the upcoming release of Claybelt Memories Volume 2, and Claybelt Tapestry 2 this summer.
+Little Claybelt Homesteaders Museum opened the 2014 season with the Dairy Day June 10, 2014.
+The work recording our area's past continues with the upcoming release of Claybelt Memories Volume 2.[summer 2015]

-We also have other local histories for sale: Dymond, Harley, Hilliard and Hudson Townships, Brethour Township 80th Anniversary booklet, Milberta S.S.#1A Kerns School book and Memories from Milberta Alexander Memorial United Church, as well as other souvenir and gift items.
+We also have other local histories for sale: Dymond, Harley, Hilliard, Kerns and Hudson Townships, Brethour Township 80th Anniversary booklet, Milberta S.S.#1A Kerns School book and Memories from Milberta Alexander Memorial United Church, a reprint of Agricultural Temiskaming 1910 as well as other souvenir and gift items.

 The Little Claybelt Homesteaders Museum needs your support.
 Memberships are only one way you can show your support.
 Donations are another way.
 Support for our fund raisers, purchases from our Gift Shop, even sponsoring special exhibits, go a long way to help.
 Volunteers are needed in a number of areas.

 Most of all, we'd like you to visit us at the Museum.
 See for yourself what is happening.
 Admission is free, and the history is yours.
 Make this the year you come to see it all for yourself.